stan-dev/design-docs/designs/0027-adjoint-ode.md

 involves a backward solve of an adjoint ODE system with $N$ so-called ODE adjoint states as defined by the adjoint method and explained below.
-Along the backward integration of the ODE adjoint problem one has in addition to solve $M$ one-dimensional quadrature problems (one for each parameter of the ODE).
+Along the backward integration of the ODE adjoint problem one has in addition to solve $M$ one-dimensional quadrature problems which depend on the adjoint states (one problem for each parameter of the ODE).

 The numerical complexity is higher for the ODE adjoint method in comparison to the forward method.
 While most of the complexity is